 Richland Township Police Department

-The Richland Township Police Department is comprised of 19 full time and 6 part-time officers along with 1 civilian records clerk.
 The department provides 24 hour service to the Richland area covering 20.8 square miles.
 The department is comprised of 3 divisions, Patrol, Criminal Investigations and Special Operations.
 The Patrol Unit is comprised of officers who respond on calls for service, conduct accident investigations, and investigate initial criminal offenses.
 Criminal Investigations is made up of 3 fulltime detectives who investigate crimes that occur within the boundaries of Richland Township.
 These officers are also involved in the Cambria County Drug Task Force as well as the Southwest Pennsylvania Safe Streets Federal Task Force created to combat drugs and violence.
 Special Operations is made up of officers assigned with in the department to the regional S.E.R.T.
 Team and one full time K-9 officer.
 All officers are certified by the Municipal Police Officers Education and Training Commission and have received extensive In-Service training by the department, State and Federal Agencies.

 The Richland Township Police Department maintained a Central Communications Center for 18 years serving 23 municipalities providing service to the police, fire, ambulance, and three hospitals including a life support helicopter.
 During this time Richland became the center for training of local officers, and developed a strong working relationship with all law enforcement agencies within a three county area.
 Our dispatching center closed in 1992 when 9-1-1 was implemented.
 A good working relationship still exists with the police departments in our area as to the training and sharing of services and intelligence information.
 All departments in both counties have mutual aid agreements with the Richland Township Police department, which causes them to work closely in all matters.